Robert Ayers: Denver Broncos

-Ayers was drafted by the Denver Broncos as the second one of their two first round picks at 18th overall of the 2009 NFL Draft.
+Ayers was selected by the Denver Broncos as the second one of their two first round picks at 18th overall of the 2009 NFL draft.
 The Broncos drafted Ayers with the first round pick that was traded from the Chicago Bears in exchange for Jay Cutler.
 On August 4, 2009, Ayers signed a five-year contract with $9.7 million guaranteed.
 In his rookie season, he recorded 19 tackles and no sacks.
 He recorded his first professional sack in week 1 of the 2010 season against David Garrard of the Jacksonville Jaguars.

 Ayers's second season was a bit of a disappointment to fans who were hoping for high production from the former first-round draft selection.
 In 2010, Ayers started in ten games as an outside linebacker and recorded 39 tackles and 1.5 sacks.

-During the 2011 offseason, Ayers and rookie linebacker Nate Irving swapped jersey numbers (giving Ayers No. 91 and Irving No. 56—Ayers' former number).
-After a brief legal dispute with Reebok, Ayers eventually got to wear No. 91, which was his college number.
-“Fifty-six was a nice number,” said Ayers, “but I kind of see this as a new beginning for me.
-We’ve got a new coaching staff, and I want to get back to my roots.”

-With a new number and new position (moved from outside linebacker to defensive end, his more-natural position), Ayers was looking to improve in his third season.
-Starting in 13 games, Ayers recorded 39 tackles and 3.0 sacks (all career highs) while showing improvement against the run.
-Ayers spent time at defensive end in Denver's base 4-3 defense and rotated to defensive tackle in certain nickel defensive sets during the 2011 season.
+Ayers finished the 2011 season with three sacks, 39 total tackles, three passes defended, and one forced fumble.
+He had two sacks against the Steelers in the Wild Card Round victory.

 Ayers began the 2012 season as a backup under new defensive coordinator Jack Del Rio.
+He had two sacks and 16 total tackles in 15 games.

-In the 2013 season, the Broncos reached Super Bowl XLVIII, but fell to the Seattle Seahawks, 43–8.
+In the 2013 season, Ayers had 5.5 sacks, 29 total tackles, and one forced fumble in 15 games and three starts.
+In the AFC Championship, he had one sack in the 26–16 win over the Patriots.
+The Broncos reached Super Bowl XLVIII, but fell to the Seattle Seahawks, 43–8.
 Ayers recorded one tackle in the game.

 New York Giants

 Ayers signed a two-year, $4 million contract with the New York Giants on April 2, 2014.
 He was placed on season ending injured reserve on December 2, 2014, after suffering a torn pectoral muscle.
-In 2015, Ayers set a career record for sacks and led all Giants players in that category with 9.5 sacks despite missing 4 games.
+In the 2014 season, he had five sacks, one pass defended, and one forced fumble in 12 games and one start.
+In 2015, Ayers set a career record for sacks and led all Giants players in that category with 9.5 sacks despite missing four games.